DAVID GREENE, HOST:

 STEVE INSKEEP, HOST:

-Japanese and Chinese ships have been passing near each other, as their governments disputes islands so small that nobody lives on them.
-Frank Langfitt reports from Shanghai.
+Japanese and Chinese ships have been passing near each other, as their governments dispute islands so small that nobody lives on them.
+NPR's Frank Langfitt reports from Shanghai.

 (SOUNDBITE OF NEWS CONFERENCE)